knative/community/elections/2020/README.md

 to participate in the election.

-Elections will be held using time-limited [Condorcet] ranking on [CIVS] using the [IRV method].
+Elections will be held using time-limited [Condorcet] ranking on [CIVS] using the [Schulze](https://en.wikipedia.org/wiki/Schulze_method) method.
 The top vote getters will be elected to the open seats.

 Employer diversity is encouraged, and thus maximal representation will be